salaboy/knative-kubecon-eu-2024/README.md

 - clear the split with the results of `http` request
 - ^C the running Function
 ```
 func deploy  // Note this builds without using Podman or Docker
              // but containerized builds using Buildpack and S2I
              // are available, and a good choice for CI/CD
              // Note it is building a multi-arch container

-https margarita.dev  // Note the auto-provisioned HTTPS certificate
+https paris.default.margarita.dev  // Note the auto-provisioned HTTPS certificate
 ```
 "And now let's watch as the magic of Knative Serving will scale the service to zero when there are no requests"
 - open source code in Split A
 - watch pods in split B
 ```
-watch "kubectl get po | grep margarita"
+watch "kubectl get po | grep paris"
 ```
 - While waiting for scale-down, can opine: